Imran3285/PortfolioProject/README.md

 # Lemonade Sales & Weather Project

-This is a little sample data project I completed as part of my internship at **Victoria Solutions**.
+This is a little data science project I completed as part of my internship at **Victoria Solutions**.
 The idea is simple: hot and sunny days = more lemonade sold.
 I built a dataset, ran some analysis, and used Python to show the patterns.

 ---